IntelligentRoboticsLabs/ir_robots/README.md

 cd <ros2-workspace>/src/ir_robots
 vcs import < thirdparty.repos
 ```
-*Please make sure that this last command has not failed.*
+*Please make sure that this last command has not failed.
+If this happens, run it again.*

 ## Manual installation (recommended)
 Prepare a folder where you will compile necessary libraries for some packages: